Variable Speed Control – by Randy Baker

 By Randy Baker

-In today’s security-conscious environment, automating larger and heavier doors and gates has become an increasingly common occurrence for many dealers.
+In todays security-conscious environment, automating larger and heavier doors and gates has become an increasingly common occurrence for many dealers.
 Several manufacturers are now marketing anti-terrorist crash-deterrent gate products that are necessarily extremely large and heavy.
 Military bases, utilities and countless federal, state and municipal government sites are candidates for anti-terrorist security upgrades using these heavy crash-deterrent products.
 This trend, coupled with a related desire for increased gate speeds, puts a heavy burden on the operators used to move these loads.
 One very effective solution to automating heavy doors and gates is the use of variable speed operators that require significantly less force than a fixed speed operator to smoothly control the motion of a heavy door or gate.
 To thoroughly grasp the mechanics of this solution requires a brief understanding of the physics involved.

 Physics 101

-When a challenging job crops up, it is often remarked: “It’s not rocket science,” implying that what we do on a daily basis in the business of automating doors and gates is somehow far less scientific than the daily routine of the rocket scientists in Houston or Cape Canaveral.
+When a challenging job crops up, it is often remarked: Its not rocket science, implying that what we do on a daily basis in the business of automating doors and gates is somehow far less scientific than the daily routine of the rocket scientists in Houston or Cape Canaveral.
 In reality, many of the same classical physics equations are equally useful in designing an effective door or gate automation system as an inner-planetary rocket voyage.
 The scientific foundations for modern rocketry, as well as for gate movement, were laid by the great English scientist Sir Isaac Newton.

 Newton organized his understanding of physical motion into three scientific laws.
-Newton’s Second Law and its derivatives are the ones we are most concerned with for this discussion.
+Newtons Second Law and its derivatives are the ones we are most concerned with for this discussion.
 It states: The acceleration of an object is in the direction of the net external force acting on it.
 It is proportional to the net external force and is inversely proportional to the mass of the object.
-Mathematically it’s defined as F=ma.
+Mathematically its defined as F=ma.

 What this equation means to us is if the mass of the gate increases and the acceleration stays the same, the force required will increase proportionally.
 From this basic equation, physicists have developed considerably more sophisticated equations to explain and describe the characteristics of physical motion.
 One such equation that illustrates the huge advantage of using variable speed operators on large gates is the Linear Impulse Formula.
-Mathematically it’s defined as:
+Mathematically its defined as:

-This equation can be simplified for our example purposes to:
+Force x Time =(Weight/Gravity=Mass) x (Velocityfinal – Velocity initial) This equation can be simplified for our example purposes to: Force = (Mass x £Velocity) / Time |

 Assume we are automating a 2,000- pound gate that will move at 2 feet per second.
 Most gate and door operators on the market today use fixed speed A/C induction motors.
 These motors are designed to spin at a single designated speed to produce optimum torque.
 When power is switched on, the motor spins up to the designated speed within a fraction of a second.
 If we apply our force equation to this operator, we can determine that it will require 1,242 pounds force to move this 2,000-pound gate at 2 feet per second.